 2. Brutto-Netto ratio

-Remember that in Germany you will always see your brutto (gross) salary first and after all taxes and social contribution – sad number (netto) shows up.
+Remember that in Germany, you will always see your Brutto (gross) salary first, and after all taxes and social contribution – a sad number (Netto) shows up.
 Therefore, salary highly depends on how much taxes a nurse has to pay.

 3. TVöD – Collective agreement for the public service

-If a nurse works in the public organization (what most of the time the case), her/his salary depends on the company’s collective agreement.
+If a nurse works in a public organization (what most of the time the case), their salary depends on the company’s collective agreement.
 Numbers are strictly regulated and aren’t negotiable.
-However, the nurse’s TVöD level can be upgraded with the work experience.
+However, the nurse’s TVöD level can be upgraded with work experience.

-With one year of work experience, rise to level 2 is possible, after 3 years to level 3 and a monthly salary of 3,000 EUR.
-Although the limit is 3,500 EUR, nurses will need a bachelor’s or master’s degree to receive a higher salary.
+With one year of work experience, a rise to level 2 is possible, after 3 years to level 3 and a monthly salary of 3,000 EUR.
+Although the limit is 3,500 EUR, nurses will need a bachelor’s or master’s degree to receive a higher compensation.

 4. Working time/days

-A nurse’s salary also depends on the time and day she/he works.
-The German government wants to protect and secure employees as much as it can and since working at night isn’t good for your health – the employer has to pay extra for this.
+A nurse’s salary also depends on the time and day they work.
+The German government wants to protect and secure employees as much as possible, and since working at night isn’t good for your health – the employer has to pay extra for this.

-Nights surcharge is between 25% – 30% of the regular hour fare, 25% is tax-free.
-As you can see nurses who prefer to work at night earn on average much more than someone working regular hours.
+Nights surcharge is 25% – 30% of the regular hour fare, and 25% is tax-free.
+As you can see, nurses who prefer to work at night earn, on average, much more than someone working regular hours.

-In total: nurses in Germany can earn up to 190% more working in unusual hours/days.
+In total: nurses in Germany can earn up to 190% more working unusual hours/days.

 Overall, depending on the area of responsibility, nurses can expect a salary of 2,800 EUR to 2,900 EUR gross per month at the beginning of the career.
 Increases in salary arise with the experience and also further training.
 The rule is the longer nurse works in one hospital and one department the higher salary she has.

 A monthly salary of approximately 3,400 EUR can be achieved through further training (usually a degree) and several years of professional experience in the same department.
-Nurses who qualify for a leadership position can even expect up to 3,800 EUR per month.
+Nurses who qualify for leadership positions can expect up to 3,800 EUR per month.

 If you want to know how much you will earn in Germany as a nurse, visit this platform, it will provide exact numbers!

-When looking for a job as a nurse in Germany, it’s always recommended to opt for public employers with the collective agreement, they offer comparatively attractive nurse salaries.
+When looking for a job as a nurse in Germany, it’s always recommended to opt for public employers with a collective agreement; they offer comparatively attractive nurse salaries.
 In the private sector, nurses can expect a salary of 1,800 EUR to 2,200 EUR gross.

-In the picture above you can see more less understandable presentation of the German tax categories.
+In the picture above, you can see the presentation of the German tax categories.
 Read below for an explanation.

 Tax rates for nurses strongly depend on their tax class (Lohnsteuerklass).
-For this reason it’s difficult to say in general, since each person has their own rate.
+In general, each person has their own rate.
+For this reason, it’s difficult to say how much you will pay in taxes in Germany.

 This system isn’t easy to understand, but the german logic is working single individuals without kids will pay the highest taxes.
-Below you can see 6 tax categories (klasses) in Germany:
+Below you can see 6 tax categories (classes) in Germany: